Pressure builds on Bailey to restyle Burberry's finances

 “If you go back a couple of decades, it was a tired old raincoat brand and they have turned it into something very different and an awful lot more attractive and profitable,” said Liberum’s Gadsby.

-Supporters within the firm say the success of its multi-coloured poncho shows how Bailey combines his creative abilities with a commercial outlook; relaunching an out-of-favour item to great effect.
+Supporters within the firm say the success of its multi-colored poncho shows how Bailey combines his creative abilities with a commercial outlook; relaunching an out-of-favor item to great effect.

 His latest menswear collection on Monday featured a younger, sportier feel, with models wearing oversized coats, tailored trousers and zipped tops.